220328-uta-sh-net-ext/briceson-roy/Training/REST Notes/Cloud Computing Intro.md

 <br>
 Pros
 ----------
-Data control- centralizes data for large projects and branch offices Data backup and recovery cost efficient (pay as you go) increased productivity, speed and efficient performance security declutter
+* Data control- centralizes data for large projects and branch offices
+* Data backup and recovery
+* cost efficient (pay as you go)
+* increased productivity,
+* speed and efficient
+* performance
+* security
+* declutter
-Minimal management
+* Minimal management
-Accessibility and pay per use
+* Accessibility and pay per use
-reliable
+* reliable
-Huge cloud storage
+* Huge cloud storage
-Automatic software IDs
+* Automatic software IDs

 Con
 -----------

-~Good internet connection is required for uploading and downloading ~Downtime-possible outages
+* Good internet connection is required for uploading and downloading
+* Downtime-possible outages
-~because the user doesnt own the infrastucture limited control and access to cloud infrastructure
+* because the user doesn't own the infrastucture limited control and access to cloud infrastructure
-~A host of services are provided the consumption comes with restrictions and limited flexibility for apps and developments.
-Some of these cloud based data storages may be platform dependent or have what is known as a "vendor lock-in" causing complications for migration ~Although saving and cost efficient the cost can become an (on-going) monthly expense compared to traditional methods the initial one time investment.
+* A host of services are provided the consumption comes with restrictions and limited flexibility for apps and developments.
+Some of these cloud based data storages may be platform dependent or have what is known as a "vendor lock-in" causing complications for migration
+* Although saving and cost efficient the cost can become an (on-going) monthly expense compared to traditional methods the initial one time investment.
-~Another drawback is security, and data vulnerability ~technical issues could pose a problenm in which the vendor my not have a 24hr support team Lastly Vendor lock in
+* Another drawback is security, and data vulnerability
+* technical issues could pose a problenm in which the vendor my not have a 24hr support team
+* Lastly Vendor lock in